The penalty for not having health insurance in 2018:

 Know your penalty before tax time

 It’s important to be aware of how the penalty works before tax season arrives.
-If you don’t learn about the 2017 penalty until you file your taxes, you may find yourself stuck with a penalty for 2018 as well, because the open enrollment period for 2018 health insurance will be long-since over by the time 2017 tax returns are being filed.
-Open enrollment for 2018 coverage will be much shorter than previous open enrollment periods; it will end in mid-December in most states, which will be the first time that open enrollment hasn’t extended into the new year.
+If you didn’t learn about the 2017 penalty until you filed your taxes, you may find yourself stuck with a penalty for 2018 as well, because the open enrollment period for 2018 health insurance was long-since over by the time 2017 tax returns were being filed.
+Open enrollment for 2018 coverage was much shorter than previous open enrollment periods; it ended in mid-December in most states, which was the first time that open enrollment didn’t extend into the new year.

 The tax filing season in early 2015 was the first time that people encountered the ACA’s tax penalty on their returns.
 Prior to that, a significant number of people weren’t aware that they’d be penalized for not having health insurance, and in all but three states, a special enrollment period was available to allow people facing 2014 penalties to enroll in a plan for 2015.